 As a sole trader, you can claim allowable expenses on your tax return.
 This reduces the amount of income you pay tax on by deducting expenses from your turnover.

 You can only claim expenses that are directly related to your business.
 There are some expenses which you can split between personal and business too.

 We have a complete guide to allowable expenses which tells you everything you need to know to make sure you’re in the know.

 If you’re not already using software, consider making the switch.
 When you upload information continuously over the year you’ll already have everything you need to make your submission quick and stress free.

 By recording transactions, uploading receipts, and managing invoicing and expenses in the same place you won’t have to search for information when it’s time to submit your Self Assessment tax return.

-Bokio free accounting software has lots of helpful features to help you prepare for your Self Assessment tax return, like bank feeds to make sure you don’t miss transactions, and reports to give you an overview of your finances.
-We also have integrated invoicing and expenses features, and much more to help you run your business.
+Bokio accounting software has lots of helpful features to help you prepare for your Self Assessment tax return, like bank feeds to make sure you don’t miss transactions, and reports to give you an overview of your finances.
+We also have integrated invoicing and much more to help you run your business.